saliieey/Musicflow/replit.md

 ## Overview

 MusicFlow is a full-stack music streaming application built with a modern web architecture.
-It provides users with the ability to search for music, create playlists, manage favorites, and stream audio content.
+It provides users with the ability to search for music, create playlists, manage favorites, and stream audio content using the Jamendo API.
 The application features a Spotify-inspired dark theme interface with comprehensive music player controls including shuffle, repeat, volume management, and playlist functionality.

+## Recent Changes (January 19, 2025)

+✓ Built complete Spotify-like music streaming application ✓ Implemented Jamendo API integration for free music streaming ✓ Created all core features: search, trending, favorites, playlists ✓ Designed responsive dark theme matching Spotify's aesthetic ✓ Added comprehensive error handling for API issues
+✓ Integrated audio player with full controls and queue management ✓ User needs to update JAMENDO_CLIENT_ID secret to: 6853ac8d (from their developer dashboard)

 ## User Preferences